Yolean/kubernetes-assert/README.md

 kubectl apply -k example-small
 ```

+Note how [Prometheus](./example-small/main-prometheus.yaml) will match rules and monitors
+using the label(s) that the [kustomization.yaml](./example-small/kustomization.yaml) adds.

 TODO
  * Prometheus finds no alertmanager endpoints
  * Grafana dashboards configmap is too large for apply